Waste management: Incineration

 Incineration is a disposal method in which solid organic wastes are subjected to combustion so as to convert them into residue and gaseous products.
-This method is useful for disposal of both municipal solid waste and solid residue from waste water treatment.
-This process reduces the volumes of solid waste by 80 to 95 percent.
-Incineration and other high temperature waste treatment systems are sometimes described as "thermal treatment".
+This method is useful for the disposal of both municipal solid waste and solid residue from wastewater treatment.
+This process reduces the volume of solid waste by 80 to 95 percent.
+Incineration and other high-temperature waste treatment systems are sometimes described as "thermal treatment".
 Incinerators convert waste materials into heat, gas, steam, and ash.

 Incineration is carried out both on a small scale by individuals and on a large scale by industry.
-It is used to dispose of solid, liquid and gaseous waste.
+It is used to dispose of solid, liquid, and gaseous waste.
 It is recognized as a practical method of disposing of certain hazardous waste materials (such as biological medical waste).
-Incineration is a controversial method of waste disposal, due to issues such as emission of gaseous pollutants including substantial quantities of carbon dioxide.
+Incineration is a controversial method of waste disposal, due to issues such as the emission of gaseous pollutants including substantial quantities of carbon dioxide.

 Incineration is common in countries such as Japan where land is more scarce, as the facilities generally do not require as much area as landfills.
-Waste-to-energy (WtE) or energy-from-waste (EfW) are broad terms for facilities that burn waste in a furnace or boiler to generate heat, steam or electricity.
+Waste-to-energy (WtE) or energy-from-waste (EfW) are broad terms for facilities that burn waste in a furnace or boiler to generate heat, steam, or electricity.
 Combustion in an incinerator is not always perfect and there have been concerns about pollutants in gaseous emissions from incinerator stacks.
-Particular concern has focused on some very persistent organic compounds such as dioxins, furans, and PAHs, which may be created and which may have serious environmental consequences and some heavy metals such as mercury and lead which can be volatilised in the combustion process..
+Particular concern has focused on some very persistent organic compounds such as dioxins, furans, and PAHs, which may be created and which may have serious environmental consequences and some heavy metals such as mercury and lead which can be volatilised in the combustion process.